Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/The injustice of endurance.md

 ##### [[The injustice of endurance]] `=length(this.file.inlinks) + length(this.file.outlinks)`

-In a world where there is enough resources to provide for everyone, it is unjust to to forced to endure scarcity just so that some people can be rich.
+In a world where there are enough resources to provide for everyone, it is unjust to be forced to endure scarcity just so that some people can be rich.

+You should never be forced to endure.
+Endurance is a choice you make to push through, not something that can be forced upon you.
 ### <hr class="footnote"/>

 **Status**:: #EVER/SEED/WATER